timkurvers/valheim-macos/README.md

 ### Prerequisites

 - A Steam account that owns [Valheim].
 - ~15GB free hard disk space.
+The majority of this space can be reclaimed once the build is complete.
 - An internet connection to download the game data and dependencies.
 - [Dotnet CLI]
   - Easiest to install via [Homebrew]: `brew install dotnet@7`.